tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 * [hashing.py](Activities/03-Stu_Hashlib/Solved/hashing.py)

-Ask the students the following questions:
+Referring back to the slides, ask the students the following questions:

 * What do you notice about the length of the hashes?